 Felipe’s offers similar “Mexican” fare as Anna’s, but I always prefer Felipe’s to Anna’s, especially if I’m in the Harvard area.
 For some reason, it just tastes better to me.
 Perhaps less greasy?
 You can’t go wrong with a steak or carnitas quesadilla here.
 With jalapeños and guac, of course

-Oysters, oysters everywhere.
+Oysters galore.
 Long bar and huge space in the heart of Kenmore Square.
 Must get the Island Creek oysters as well as Moonshoal, if they aren’t fresh out.
-Get the curry mussel app, BUBBLES (exceptional wine list, thanks to GM Tommy Schlesinger), and the infamous biscuit.
+Get the oyster slider, BUBBLES (exceptional wine list, thanks to GM Tom Schlesinger), and the infamous biscuit.
 Hands down the best biscuit ever made.
 Oh and lobster roe noodles?
 Yes, please.

 A Boston gem tucked away in the Italian quarters, formally known as The North End, though it’s not geographically the north end of the city.
 I can never have too many oysters.
-Chef Michael Serpa knows just what I like: awesome wine list with bubbles, txakolí, and many French selections, east coast oysters, littlenecks, hamachi crudo and mussels in curry with cashews–ask for toasted bread and a spoon.
+Chef Michael Serpa knows just what I like: awesome wine list with bubbles, txakolí, and excellent French selections (and half bottles!), east coast oysters, littlenecks, hamachi crudo and mussels in curry with cashews–ask for toasted bread and a spoon.
 Want more?
 Order like a chef: Johnny cakes and the famed warm lobster roll.
-Lobster and butter–never better.
+Lobster + butter = never better.

-Want great sushi from a Japanese sushi chef, but don’t want to break the bank?
-For fresh and seasonal stuff, just ask Masaki-san.
+Great sushi from a Japanese sushi chef, without breaking the bank [unless you want to].
+Fresh and seasonal stuff, just ask Masaki-san.
 Better yet, just get his omakase.
 If uni is in season, you’re in luck.
-He gets the fresh urchins from Maine, so fresh they’re still in their spiny shells.
+He gets the fresh urchins from Maine, so fresh he serves them straight out of their spiny shells.
 If hirame (fluke) is in season, get it.
 Chances are he went fishing yesterday.

 Innovative, modern Japanese food with international flavors that pique your palate on multiple levels at various points throughout the meal.
 O Ya takes modern Japanese food to new heights.
 I hope you don’t have allergies or preconceived notions.
 Flavor progression is everything.
-Here’s my 15 course omakase [in very specific order]: Kumamoto oyster with watermelon pearls, Hamachi with viet mignonette, Otoro with lotsa wasabi, Shima-aji and uni with ceviche vinaigrette, Hamachi with spicy banana pepper mousse, homemade potato chip with truffle aioli, Santa Barbara sea urchin with valencia orange, Amaebi with uni (if it’s in season), Chutoro with republic of Georgia sauce, Warm eel with thai basil, fried Kumamoto oyster with squid ink bubbles, Sashimi of shiitake and chanterelle mushrooms, Squid-ink soba, Onsen egg, Seared petit strip loin with potato confit (ask for no truffle oil), Foie gras with balsamic chocolate kabayaki and sip of aged sake.
+Here’s my 15 course omakase [in a very specific order]: Kumamoto oyster with watermelon pearls, Hamachi with viet mignonette, Otoro with lotsa wasabi, Shima-aji and uni with ceviche vinaigrette, Hamachi with spicy banana pepper mousse, homemade potato chip with truffle aioli, Santa Barbara sea urchin with valencia orange, Amaebi with uni (if it’s in season), Chutoro with republic of Georgia sauce, Warm eel with thai basil, fried Kumamoto oyster with squid ink bubbles, Sashimi of shiitake and chanterelle mushrooms, Squid-ink soba, Onsen egg, Seared petit strip loin with potato confit (ask for no truffle oil), Foie gras with balsamic chocolate kabayaki and sip of aged sake.
 For sake, try the Shichi Hon Yari and the Yuki No Bosha Order.
 You won’t regret it.
 Skip dessert.
 Wicked detailed, I know, I used to work there.